OMNI LAW

 Termination and unwinding

-When a JV ends, the distribution of assets and remaining cash can trigger taxable events for each party.
+When a joint venture ends, the distribution of assets and remaining cash may create tax, accounting, and ownership issues for each party.
 Planning the exit carefully — and addressing it in the agreement at the outset — avoids surprises at the moment when the parties are least aligned.

 - Vague IP ownership clauses that produce disputes when the joint development becomes valuable